Diversity, Equity & Inclusion

 A diverse nursing workforce is a better nursing workforce—one that improves quality of care and patient outcomes for all populations.
 That’s why Johnson & Johnson has put its support behind two pilot programs aimed at setting nurses up for success on campus and in healthcare settings.

 My Health Can’t Wait: Working to close the racial health gap through meaningful partnerships and a community-first approach

 Johnson & Johnson recently partnered with two Philadelphia community organizations to support the launch of My Health Can’t Wait, a community wellness initiative connecting people of color with vital health information and resources.

 People who identify as LGBTQIA+ are almost three times more likely than their non-LGBTQIA+ counterparts to report poor mental health, but accessing treatment can prove to be challenging.
-Learn more about the gaps surrounding mental health and how Johnson & Johnson is helping to empower this community.
+For World Mental Health Day, learn more about the gaps surrounding mental health and how Johnson & Johnson is helping to empower this community.